soups2019-126/supplementary_material/README.md

 # supplementary_material

-This file describes the supplementary material of the paper “Security Experts Prefer Command Line Interfaces, Don’t They?
-An Exploratory Study of Firewall Interfaces.”
+This file describes the supplementary material of the paper “System Administrators Are Parting Ways With Command Line Interfaces: An Exploratory Study of Firewall Interfaces”

 - link to the survey used in the study: https://www.soscisurvey.de/firewall_interfaces/